Ellerhold/fs2es-indexer/README.md

 ### Indexing runs

-Directly after the start of the daemon mode the elastic search index is setup and an indexing run is started.
+Directly after the start of the daemon the elastic search index is setup and an indexing run is started.

 First elasticsearch is queried and all document IDs are retrieved and saved in RAM.
 These document IDs are unique and derived from the path of the file or directory.